 About Dr. Sugarbaker

 Dr. Paul Sugarbaker is the son of a cancer surgeon, so perhaps it was inevitable that his path should take him into medicine.
-His older brother, Dr. David Sugarbaker, is an internationally recognized thoracic surgeon who also specializes in the treatment of mesothelioma.
+His older brother, the late Dr. David Sugarbaker, is an internationally recognized thoracic surgeon who specialized in the treatment of mesothelioma.